 - Ruptured tympanic membrane (eardrum) can be a result of foreign bodies, middle ear infection, or pressure trauma to the ear.
 Often the patient feels pain, notices a thin bloody discharge from the ear, and has a decreased sense of hearing.
-If a person experiences these symptoms and think the eardrum may be ruptured or damaged seek medical care.
+If a person experiences these symptoms and thinks the eardrum may be ruptured or damaged, seek medical care.
 Do not place cotton swabs, liquids, or other objects in ear.

 MedlinePlus.gov.
 Ear Emergencies.

 - Submit »

 Find out what women really need.